temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 **(c) Termination of postal monopoly.**-The Private Express Statutes (18 U.S.C.
 1693 et seq. and 39 U.S.C.
 601 et seq.) are repealed, effective on the date of enactment of this Act.

 **(d) Proceeds.**-Net proceeds from privatizations under this section shall be deposited in the general fund of the Treasury.

+**(e) Identification and plan.**-Not later than 180 days after the date of enactment of this Act, the Secretary of the Treasury shall publish in the Federal Register a list of the entities that the Secretary determines are Federal state-owned enterprises for purposes of this section, together with a brief description of the planned method and timeline for privatization of each such enterprise.

 ---